 We are currently open and accepting orders during this time.
-We will ship as quickly as possible.
-Please remember we are a small family run business, not a manufacturing facility.
-As long as USPS is still picking up and delivering, we will continue to ship.
+We will ship as quickly as possible but are already experiencing delays.
+We are a small family run business, not a manufacturing facility.
+Some of our supplies are unavailable at this time which also makes it difficult to make your product.
+Some suppliers are just getting back to work, others still out.

 HAND SANITIZER RECIPE (WHO)